Prometheus-X-association/t-ai-carisma/README.md

 CARiSMA stores check reports in a machine readable format into a folder, which is provided by nginx.

-Send the following requests to the designated endpoints (without traefik, it's on http://localhost:8080/ ) to retrieve sample reports:
+Send the following requests to the designated endpoints (without further setup, it's on http://localhost:8080/ ) to retrieve sample reports:

 | Endpoint                                          | Example input | Expected output  |
 |---------------------------------------------------|---------------|------------------|